thierbig/EpochMaster/README.md

 Offers a fast and easy setup with features like:
 - **woltk_awesome**: Cast bars on ALL nameplates, 200-yard nameplate distance, and faster stance swapping.
 - HD vanilla textures and improved FPS performance via DXVK.
-More FPS.
+Better looking, more fluid.
 - Risk: Potential ban (unlikely, but possible).
 I have been playing for over 10 days with it and several friends too and so far, so good.
 - NEVER CHANGE YOUR GRAPHICS IN-GAME EXCEPT FOR WINDOWED MODE STUFF